-4. CORE PERFORMANCE TASK (GRASP) AND PERFORMANCE CRITERIA (3 pts.)
+4. CORE PERFORMANCE TASK (GRASP) with Rubric (4 pts.)

 You will work in groups to develop a core performance task for a content/based unit.
 This assessment is referred to as GRASP.
 The GRASP will be submitted as a group and you will receive points for completing the essential elements of a GRASP and any rubric/s or performance criteria that supports the GRASP assessment.